-Here are some different ways to help seniors facing social isolation due to COVID-19 pandemic.
+Here are some different ways to help seniors facing social isolation due to the COVID-19 pandemic.
 Use these tips to help our elderly loved ones ease loneliness and social isolation during this time of the pandemic.

-To avoid the coronavirus, the government is encouraging every citizen, particularly the elderly, to stay home and practice social distancing to improve public health.
+To avoid the coronavirus, the government encourages every citizen, particularly the elderly, to stay home and practice social distancing to improve public health.

-The elderly population, people who are 65 years and older, are at higher risk of developing severe illnesses due to COVID-19.
-Social distancing has been the critical measure to limit the spread of the virus within this age group.
+The elderly, 65 years and older, are at higher risk of developing severe illnesses due to COVID-19.
+Social distancing has been a critical measure to limit the spread of the virus within this age group.

 As social distancing becomes necessary, seniors become more isolated than usual, resulting in loneliness and anxiety.
 They feel disconnected, especially those living on their own, not having support from relatives and friends.

-Our senior population needs social connections, and they need it now more than ever!
+Our senior population needs social connections, and they need them now more than ever!

 According to the National Institute on Aging (NIA), seniors facing social isolation due to COVID-19 are linked to a higher risk of developing different health problems, including anxiety, depression, high blood pressure, Alzheimer’s disease, cognitive decline, and even death.
 These health concerns can be avoided or reduced with proactive steps.

 There are different ways to help seniors facing social isolation due to COVID-19.
-This guide will teach you some creative strategies to help our senior community stay connected and prevent loneliness during the pandemic.
+This guide will teach you creative strategies to help our senior community stay connected and prevent loneliness during the pandemic.